-The Pyramids of Giza, the Great Sphinx, Luxor Temple and Abu Simbel.
+The Pyramids of Giza, the Great Sphinx, Luxor Temple, and Abu Simbel.
 These are the names of ancient ruins that come to mind when thinking of Egypt's great monuments.
-But what about the Red and Bent Pyramids?
+But what about the Egypt's Red Pyramid and Bent Pyramid?

 Red Pyramid Egypt

 Before visiting the Red Pyramid of Dahshur, I didn't even know it existed.
-Our guide Maha told us that it is her favourite pyramid of all in Egypt, so I took her word for it and expected something grand when arriving.
+Our guide Maha told us that the Red Pyramid it is her favourite pyramid of all in Egypt, so I took her word for it and expected something grand when arriving.

 The Red Pyramid is the 4th largest pyramid in all of Egypt.

 There wasn't a soul around when we arrived at the Red Pyramid and we had the grounds to ourselves free to explore and take in this monumental sight.

 Located on the huge burial complex of Dahshur, you will also view the Bent Pyramid.

 Believed to be the first attempt at building a smooth-sided pyramid, the Bent Pyramid is an engineering disaster.

 However, this disaster has managed to last through the centuries and although it looks different than the other pyramids of Egypt, it is still impressive.